 74. Touzet, H. & Varré, J.-S. Efficient and accurate P-value computation for Position Weight Matrices.
 Algorithms Mol.
 Biol.
 2, 15 (2007).

-Figure and table legend
+TABLE LEGEND

+Table 1.
+Breakdown of SNVs in each ethnic population: heterozygous (HET), accessible (ACC) and ASE SNVs in Table 1A and ASB SNVs in Table 1B for 381 unrelated individuals.
+Table 1C shows the same HET, ACC and both ASE and ASB SNVs detected in a single individual, NA12878, who is also part of the trio family.
+For each of the last 3 columns, each category of HET, ACC and allele-specific SNVs is further stratified by the population minor allele frequencies: common (MAF > 0.05), rare (MAF ≤ 0.01) and very rare (MAF ≤ 0.005).
+The number of allele-specific SNVs is given as a percentage of the ACC SNVs.
+Table 1 also provides the number of individuals from each ethnic population with RNA-seq and ChIP-seq data available for the ASE and ASB analyses respectively.

+FIGURE LEGENDS

 Figure 1.
 Workflow for uniform processing of data from 382 individuals and construction of AlleleDB.
 For each of the 382 individuals, (1) a diploid personal genome is first constructed using the variants from the 1000 Genomes Project.
 Next, reads from individual (2a) and pooled (2b) ChIP-seq or RNA-seq datasets are mapped onto each of the haploid genome of the diploid genome.
 In (2a), overdispersion (OD) is measured for each dataset and used to segregate highly overdispersed datasets.
 (2b) The resultant datasets are pooled and the overdispersion parameter is estimated based on the pooled datasets.
 To determine if a heterozygous SNV is allele-specific (allele-specific), the numbers of reads that map to either allele is being compared.
 A statistical significance is computed (after multiple hypothesis test correction) based on the beta-binomial test using the ‘pooled’ overdispersion parameter in Step 2b to account for overdispersion.
 All the candidate allele-specific variants are then deposited in AlleleDB database.
 Additional information, such as raw read counts of both accessible non-allele-specific and allele-specific variants, can be downloaded for further analyses.

 Figure 2.
 Comparing the effects of the binomial and beta-binomial tests in datasets with low and intermediate level of overdispersion.
 The grey bars represent the empirical allelic ratio distribution, while the red and blue lines represent the expected allelic ratio distribution using the binomial and beta-binomial tests respectively.
 Figure 2A shows the empirical and expected distributions for one of the individual RNA-seq datasets for the individual HG00096.
 It has a low overdispersion parameter, ρ=0.0205.
 The empirical distribution does not have heavy tails and the binomial and beta-binomial tests give very similar results.
 This differs from Figure 2B, which shows the empirical and expected distributions for one of the individual RNA-seq datasets for the individual NA11894.
 Overdispersion is higher at ρ=0.1234, and the beta-binomial null distribution provides a better fit to the empirical allelic ratio distribution than the binomial distribution.
 The empirical distribution (grey bars) also show heavier tails, signifying more SNVs with allelic imbalance.